 "When I put on a trade, all I expect is that something will happen."- Mark Douglas

-"It seems the best trades are the small ones you don't care about.
+"It always seems the best trades are the small ones you don't care about.
 In that case, make them all small to take your emotions out of the equation and let the power of the option and whatever edge you use do its thing."

 "When dealing with options, using stops take you out of the trade entirely.
 You never really know what the market will give you on any given day.
 If one assumes a 100% loss right from the start, and sizes their position appropriately, you can let the position expire painlessly but still have a position to take advantage of if something crazy happens within your option timeframe."